 4. Stay Active

 Regular exercise has been shown to improve quality and duration of sleep—particularly in test subjects who kept up the practice for four or more months.
 However, it’s important to avoid too much vigorous activity before bedtime because that can leave you feeling too energized to get to sleep.
 Long-term exercise also provides many other benefits, including stress reduction.
 Since stress itself may disrupt your sleep patterns, exercise packs a powerful insomnia-fighting punch!
+5 Easy Tips for How to Drink Less can also contribute to better overall health, which may enhance your sleep quality.

 5. Stick to Your Sleep Schedule